 15 and 29 Sept 2:00pm Make a Trench: Art Workshop

 Artist Matt Edwards

-The Exhibition will be shown at Newhaven Fort from August 2018.
-A large-scale commemorative performance of the Trench Brothers music theatre work will take place at Brighton Dome on 17 October 2018.
+The exhibition ran alongside a large-scale commemorative performance of the Trench Brothers music theatre at Brighton Dome on 17 October 2018.